mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "What is it saying?"
 I must have asked hae a hundred times.
 My mother would tell me to listen a little closer, that the answer was not something I could hear.
 I knew that even the silence was a sort of answer, but the trouble was in the question.

 I stood up and dusted off my trousers, catching a last glimpse of the twilight-pink sky through the quiet leaves.
 And among them, some invisible malevolence brooding within the very breeze I drew my breaths from.
 I shuddered at thoughts that filled my head.
-Was another great cold coming?
+Was another great cold on its way?

 <!-- human voice -->